 Berube arrived on campus in January 2008.
 At NCSU he started PCOST Project.
 He works with a team of scientists and engineers to develop a STEM-presence on campus that includes social sciences.
 He completed a multi-year grant themed on how the public intuits toxicology which will involve workshops, surveys and focus groups, and graduate assistant support.
 He hires students from his grant related budgets to work with him primarily in data analysis.
 His students publish with him regularly.
 He is currently working on projects involving synthetic biology and infectious diseases and coordinates the assessment, communication and outreach for a set of labs at Duke, UNC-Chapel Hill, and North Carolina State University.

 He serves on the University Council on Undergraduate Education, the Faculty Assembly to UNC System, and the NCSU Sustainability Council.

 He is collecting data on nanoscience and agriculture, Zoom fatigue in scientific meetings, microaggression in research labs, and vaccination hesitancy for upcoming publications.

 Berube has multiple articles and chapters in press and under review.
 He is working on many books and multiple articles from data generated under his many grants.

 Extension and Community Engagement

 In terms of professional service and outreach, Berube is a Special Governmental Employee.
-He serves on the Risk Communication Advisory Committee to the Us Food and Drug Administration and served as a member of the Scientific Advisory Board on the National Toxicology Program for the National Institute on Environmental Health and Safety and the National Institutes of Health.
+He serves as a member of the Scientific Advisory Board on the National Toxicology Program for the National Institute on Environmental Health and Safety and the National Institutes of Health.

 Berube teaches undergraduate and graduate courses in both the BS and MS programs in Communication.